gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 ---

 Just make sure you enable the **experimental settings** Also make sure you have enabled **BOTH** resources and behavior packs when creating the world.

+## **<span class="text-red">Know Bugs</span>**
+- Guns don't fires full-auto in Creative Mode.
+- When Minecraft get new update some systems breaks.
+- Scope, Night Vision and Crosshair bugged if you are riding in entities like vehicle and etc.

 ## Changelog for v1.7.8